-The Programme will support up to four clinical PhD fellowships each year over the next five years.
-The first intake will commence in the academic year 2017/2018.
+The Programme will support up to four clinical PhD fellowships each year over five years.

 - HIV/AIDS, TB and malaria

 - Neglected tropical diseases

 - Non-communicable diseases.